compstorylab/sirius/README.md

 }
 ```
 See the 'example_data' folder for more detail.

-#### Explore the graph
-You should see a network graph with which to explore feature pairs with high mutual information.
-Nodes represent features.
-Hover over a node for the feature name.
-Graph edges represent a node pair analysis.
-Click on a graph edge for details.

-<b>Note</b>: Please use "_" as delimiters between features/variables name, for example, "feature1_feature2"

 ## Development
 If you would like to contribute to the development, WELCOME!